 During the investigative meeting which I found incredibly stressful, whilst trying to defend myself from a pack of lies I couldn’t remember the exact words I’d used when making an announcement some four months earlier.

-The only crew who had any recollection of me giving the name of the aircraft either during the briefing or whilst on-board were, unsurprisingly Bart and Anna.
+You’ll be surprised to learn the only crew members who had any recollection of me giving the name of the aircraft either during the pre-flight briefing or whilst on the aircraft was Bart and his fiancée Anna.

 Lana didn’t speak with Katrina as Bart had asked, she just referred to her witness statement.
 At the end of her statement Katrina invited the company to contact her should they have any further questions.
 Nobody ever did.

 In later correspondence I supplied a copy of the announcement which was on my iPad.
-Here it is;
+Here it is.
+Some detail has been changed for data protection purposes;

 This comes from Anna’s witness statement.
 She only refers to me by my surname which I’ve removed;

-This next extract comes from the outcome of my appeal carried out by the Head of Cabin Crew.
+This next extract comes from the outcome of my appeal carried out by the Head of Department.

 Let me put what she says into context.
-During the investigative meeting I was told Bart had said I made the statement during my pre-flight briefing and then repeated it after take-off.
+During the initial investigative meeting with Crew Manager Lana I was told Bart had said I made the statement during my pre-flight briefing and then repeated it after take-off.

 I didn’t argue at the time but having thought about it realised I would not have given this information after take-off.
-The announcement would have been made before the door was closed for departure which is when I always did it.
+The announcement would have been made before the door was closed for departure.

-The Head of Cabin Crew states “the majority of crew don’t recall you making the comments onboard the aircraft”.
-She’s right, the only two who allegedly had any recollection of it were once again Bart and Anna.
+The Head of Department states “the majority of crew don’t recall you making the comments onboard the aircraft”.
+She’s right, the only two who allegedly had any recollection of it were Bart and Anna.

 She then states she felt it was an inappropriate comment for me to say during my pre-flight briefing.
 The only people present in the briefing were nine cabin crew.
 Briefings are carried out in a closed room, the atmosphere is relaxed and it’s a time for everyone to get to know each other.

-Had I said Emmeline Heaney was nobody well known/famous that would have been okay but because I expressed myself incorrectly, the Head of Cabin Crew feels I need additional coaching.
+Had I said Emmeline Heaney was nobody well known/famous that would have been okay but because I expressed myself using words that were not quite as eloquent, the Head of Department feels I need additional coaching.

 I had a lot on my mind that morning.
 Having said goodbye to my dad I wasn’t certain he’d still be alive when I returned home.
 I was also aware with it being Christmas I had to create a happy atmosphere for the crew and customers.
 I really wasn’t feeling very Christmassy.
 I should have called in sick but didn’t want to let the company down at a time when it’s very difficult to crew flights because of high sickness.

-I was also feeling slightly apprehensive being the only on-board manager on a flight with a relatively junior crew.
+I was also feeling slightly apprehensive being on a flight with a relatively junior crew and no other onboard managers.
+There should have been two.
 I had only been back at work for less than a year after being off for almost two years with issues relating to my mental health.

 Everyone’s so into mental health nowadays yet considering several crew found my briefing “strange and unusual”, nobody thought of asking me why that was or if everything was okay.
 Bear in mind none of us had met before.

-Just outside the briefing room are the crew line managers.
-Anna states in her witness statement she had been chatting with her line manager prior to the briefing.
-If anyone had any concerns regarding my behaviour or the number of questions I asked during the briefing, it could have been mentioned to one of several managers who was sitting just outside the briefing room door.
+Just outside the cabin crew briefing room are the Crew Managers.
+Anna states in her witness statement she had been chatting with her manager prior to the briefing.
+If anyone had any concerns regarding my behaviour or the number of questions I asked during the briefing, it could have been mentioned to one of several managers who were sitting just outside the briefing room door.

 We all occasionally say things that don’t come out quite as they should.
 Here’s a perfect example.